Clinical Neuromuscular

 Autonomic neuropathyCardiovascular, GI, GU, sudomotorOrthostatic hypotension, gastroparesis, erectile dysfunction, resting tachycardia; loss of HR variability on ECG

-Diabetic amyotrophyLumbosacral radiculoplexopathyAcute/subacute proximal leg pain & weakness (thigh); weight loss; may be autoimmune; often unilateral then bilateral; EMG: active denervation in paraspinals + proximal leg muscles
+Diabetic amyotrophyLumbosacral radiculoplexopathyAcute/subacute proximal leg pain & weakness (thigh); weight loss; may be autoimmune; often unilateral then bilateral; EMG often shows denervation in proximal leg muscles ± paraspinals (radiculoplexus pattern)

 Cranial mononeuropathyCN III most commonPupil-sparing CN III palsy = diabetic (vasa nervorum ischemia of central fibers; peripheral parasympathetic fibers spared); vs PCA aneurysm = pupil-involving